Great Valley High School

 1. Textbook: Myers' Psychology for AP (Second Edition @ 2014, 2011 New York: BFW Worth Publishing).

-2. Supplemental and Summer Reading: There are a number of short articles and readings drawn from Annual Editions: Psychology, books, newspapers, magazines (TIME, Newsweek, US News & World Report, Psychology Today, Scientific American Mind, and others), and journals that must be read and interacted with by the students.
+2. Supplemental: There are a number of short articles and readings drawn from various sources, books, newspapers, magazines (TIME, Newsweek, US News & World Report, Psychology Today, Scientific American Mind, and others), and journals that must be read and interacted with by the students.

 3. Video/ Laser Disc Presentations: materials from West Publishing, PBS, The Brain Video Series, Discovering Psychology (from the Annenberg Collection), The Mind Video Series, TED Ed/Ted Talks/Ted Radio Hour and NPR’s Radio Lab podcasts will be used during class.